KyriakosMilad/valdn/README.md

 Name's length must be lower than or equal: 3
 ```

-You change the TagName and Separator used to identify rules in struct field tag:
+You can change the TagName and Separator used to identify rules in struct field tag:

 `valdn.TagName = "valdn"`